 -> Install

-and select the downloaded zip file
+at the rop right corner of the window).
+Then select the downloaded zip file

 The plugin should now appear in the addons list.
 Make sure it's enabled (checkbox is checked).